Tagansko-Krasnopresnenskaya line: History

 The Tagansko-Krasnopresnenskaya line is a classic example of Soviet urban planning, sometimes referred to as the seventh stage of the Moscow Metro.
 Construction began in the early 1960s, and in 1966 the first complete segment was opened.
 In the practice of Moscow radial line openings, it began at the ring and left through to the new housing massifs on the southeast of Moscow, originally called the Zhdanovskaya line (Ждановская линия).
 The construction of the new radius was designed to maximize the efficiency of it with the land-based transportation.
 All the stations were built on major transport links and the stations Tekstilshchiki and Vykhino were integrated into a single transport complex with the railroad stations.

 The first segment of the line, originally constructed in 1966, begins at the Taganka Square and follows Volgogradsky avenue through the neighbourhoods of Pechatniki, Kuzminki and Tekstilshchiki.
 On its final stretch, the line deviates from the Volgogradsky prospect and stretches northeast onto the Ryazansky avenue, terminating at a combined cross-platform transfer to Vykhino (then Zhdanovskaya) railway station.
 The newly opened radial line was named Zhdanovskaya by the name of its southeastern terminus.

-As the line past through the areas with highly complex soil geology, the builders had to use cut-and-cover method for tunnel construction (building the tunnels of large concrete boxes) to cut down the costs.
+As the line passed through areas with highly complex soil geology, the builders had to use cut-and-cover method for tunnel construction (building the tunnels of large concrete boxes) to cut down the costs.
 In some cases, specifically on the segment between Volgogradsky prospekt and Tekstilshchiki stations and on the approach to Vykhnino station, the track was brought up to the surface in lieu of constructing underground tunnels in the unstable soil.

 In a similar logic that was used when building the Kaluzhsko-Rizhskaya line, it was decided to postpone the construction of central section in favour of building the new radial line.
 However after the opening of the new Zhdanovskaya line in late 1966, the increasing passenger traffic between it and the former Kaluzhskaya line put too much pressure the capacity of the stretch of Koltsevaya line between Oktyabrskaya and Taganskaya that connected the two radii.
 It was decided to extend both lines northwards and have them meet close to the Kremlin, which was realized in 1970 when Kitay-Gorod (then Ploshchad Nogina), the first cross-platform station in Moscow metro, was constructed.